hashicorp/nomad/website/source/docs/secrets/transit/index.html.md

 ```

 The encryption endpoint expects the plaintext to be provided as a base64 encoded
 strings, so we must first convert it.
-Vault does not store the plaintext or the
+Nomad does not store the plaintext or the
 ciphertext, but only handles it _in transit_ for processing.
 The application
 is free to store the ciphertext in a database or file at rest.